-- In a high-speed food processor, grind the buckwheat groats, quinoa, oats, flaxseeds, psyllium husk, sugar and salt until fine.
+- In a high-speed blender, grind the buckwheat groats, quinoa, oats, flaxseeds, psyllium husk, sugar and salt until fine.
 Transfer to a large mixing bowl.
 Add in the glutinous rice and tapioca flours and baking powder.
 Combine well.

 - Pour in the lemon juice and boiling water.
 Mix with a spatula.
 Then add in the coconut oil and prune puree.
 Knead into a dough.
 Cover and set aside for 30 minutes.

 - Break the dough – I usually measure around 50g to 75g pieces to make it easier for me to roll.
 Roll between two sheets of parchment paper.
 Roll to a thin circle.
 Grab the base of a 5-inch flan dish and circle and cut round the dough with a knife.
 Transfer a large baking tray lined with parchment paper.
 Repeat until completed.

 - Use your hands or a teaspoon to place the filling into the centre of the cut-out dough.
 Have a separate bowl filled with filtered water and dip your finger within and line the water round the edge of the dough.
 Wrap the dough round.
 Repeat until completed.
 Use a fork to seal the dough – but do not worry if the dough does not stick together.
 Place the hand pies back onto the baking tray.